jc-SpaceXp/cNES/readme.md

 ![BKG Test](screens/bkg_test.png)

 ## Todo
-* Make CPU execute instructions one clock cycle at a time
-* Move debugg triggering from emu.c to command line options
 * Process controller input
 * Add audio support
 * Potentially add support for other mappers (once above is all done)